realguess/blog/source/_posts/2013-12-12-http-methods-truth-table.md

    array, therefore, status code `204` is not used.
 4. There are two situation, a new resource is being created, then the `Location` header must indicate the fully qualified resource URI.

-Questions:

-1. Are naming of resource/entity correct?
-Resource is a collection of entitites.
-2. Is not implementing #3 `POST /resources/entity` bad?
-3. Anything wrong?